 This refers to influence.
 Brands normally consider popularity as the main consideration for engaging a blogger in a campaign or an event.
 BUT nowadays, influence can't be simply measured by just the mere page views, hits, followers etc. Numbers are good but we look for more.
-We actually look for COMMUNITY ENGAGEMENT.
+(And sometimes, numbers are manipulated!)
+We actually look for COMMAND or COMMUNITY ENGAGEMENT.
 If a blog has 10 million page views in a month, what does it really mean?
 Where do these visits come from from?
-How about the bouncing rate?
+How about the bounce rate?
 Who are the followers?
 Do they actually read the post?
 Do they share it in an organic manner?
 So while the stats are good reference, we look at how a blogger on an influencer is able to engage his readers or followers.
 Do they interact with the publisher?
 Do they respond to his call to action?
 Do they comment and give valuable insights as well?
-So before one declares he is an influential, top, superstar blogger, he or she should consider this factor first.
+So before we identify one as influential, top or superstar, we should consider this factor first.

-So one may have good content and community, but another C determines the decision if he or she can be engaged by the brand.
+So one may have good content and command, but another C determines the decision if he or she can be engaged by the brand.

 I hope this can somehow help my colleagues in the industry - agencies, organizations and brands, as well as my blogger friends.
 I'm fortunate to have known and be in the circle of good bloggers and online influencers who eventually became my friends.
 And the good news is, there's a good number that the brands can engage.
 They just need to do their homework or ask help from the experienced.

-For those who don't know me, I'm Ferdinand Bondoy, Regional Managing Director of ComCo Southeast Asia (www.comglobal.com/southeastasia).
+For those who don't know me, I'm Ferdinand Bondoy, Regional Integration and Executive Director of ComCo Southeast Asia (www.comco-hq.com).
 (Updated, March 04, 2017).
 And I also blog at www.digitista.blogspot.com.